Show Connector Trails

 Sections of the Grand Ilinois Trail in this region are also part of the Mississippi River Trail (MRT), the Great River Trail (GRT), and the American Discovery Trail (ADT).
 In its entirety, the Mississippi River Trail -- coursing along America’s backbone, the Mississippi River, from its headwaters in Itasca, Minnesota to the Gulf of Mexico -- offers approximately 3,000 miles of on-road bikeways and pedestrian and bicycle pathways.
 The Great River Trail runs some 66 miles along the Mississippi River from the Quad Cities (Sunset Park in Rock Island) to Savanna, Illinois.
 The American Discovery Trail traverses the U.S., coast to coast, from California to Delaware for more than 6,800 miles across 15 states.

-Visit the Illinois Department of Natural Resources Greenways and Trails Program online for more information including a user's guide or contact:
+Visit the Illinois Department of Natural Resources Greenways and Trails Program online for more information including a user's guide or contact local trail managers:

 915 16th Avenue

 East Moline, IL 61244